MasterOdin/discographer/README.md

-# discographer
+# trouvaille
-Chart your way through your iTunes music library.
-This python application reads in your iTunes library file and checks against Spotify to see which albums you're missing.
-This is based off (samrayner/discographer)[https://github.com/samrayner/discographer] with some major differences (which couldn't be done that well on a client based website).
+Searches through your iTunes music library finding those albums that you're missing.
+This is a python application based off (samrayner/discographer)[https://github.com/samrayner/discographer] with some major differences (which couldn't be done that well on a client based website).

 The design goals of the application are going to be: